 Eliza was born with a large VSD, a hole in the wall separating the two lower chambers of the heart.
 It is considered complex congenital heart defect which often needs to be repaired with surgery.
 In Eliza’s case, she needed open heart surgery as an infant—with all the bells and whistles included in an adult open heart surgery such as splitting apart her breastbone, connecting her to a heart-lung bypass machine, stopping her heart for the surgery, sewing the hole closed and then restarting her heart, taking her off by-pass and finally sewing her back up.

 Thankfully, my husband’s job provided very good health insurance benefits; however, several of the key provisions of the Affordable Care Act eased the burden on our family and ensured that we could get the best care possible for our daughter.
+The provision ensuring that health insurance companies couldn’t refuse coverage or charge us more just because our daughter had a “pre–existing condition” was essential.

-After our experience, I feel solidarity with families who have kids born with serious birth defects, kids with cancer, and kids with other serious medical conditions, especially those who are now at risk of being without insurance or the full support and protections we had.
+After our experience, I feel solidarity with families who have kids born with serious birth defects, kids with cancer, and kids with other serious medical conditions, especially those who are now at risk of being without insurance or the full support and the protections we had.

 Here are some statistics relating to sick kids in the USA: